yuiint/Stock-Price-Prediction/README.md

 ### Overview

 This project aims to predict stock price movements based on the sentiment derived from financial news and forum discussions.
-By leveraging the power of natural language processing (NLP), specifically the term frequency-inverse document frequency (tf-idf) method, we extract relevant keywords that indicate Bullish (positive) or Bearish (negative) sentiment.
+By leveraging the power of NLP, specifically the term frequency-inverse document frequency (tf-idf) method, we extract relevant keywords that indicate Bullish (positive) or Bearish (negative) sentiment.

 ### Methodology